source-foundry/FilterListManager/README.md

 Filter List Manager (FLM) is a free, open source plugin for the [Glyphs font editor](https://glyphsapp.com) that automates the creation of glyph filter lists with simple newline-delimited glyph definition text files.
 Definition files can be stored locally on your computer or remotely (e.g., in a Github repository) and used with the plugin.

+## Quickstart Guide

+- Download the FLM plugin from the repository releases and install in the Glyphs application
+- Export your previously defined filter list definitions to FLM formatted definition files with [the instructions below](#please-read-before-use)
+- Create newline-delimited local filter list definition files in `~/GlyphsFilters` using the base filename of the definition file to name your filter list
+- (*Optional*) Push one or more new filter list definition files to a remote server (or locate definition files that someone else has pushed to a remote server) and create a `~/GlyphsFilters/remote/defs.txt` settings file to [define the URL to the remote filter list definition files](https://github.com/source-foundry/FilterListManager/tree/dev#remote-definition-files)
+- Select the Edit > Update Filter Lists menu item in the Glyphs editor
+- Close and restart Glyphs to view your new filter lists!

 ## Table of Contents

 - [Please Read Before Use](#please-read-before-use) (Really, please read it!)